sdss/python_template/docs/sphinx/index.md

    john-smith@university.edu
 ⚖️ The license for the project.
    BSD-3-Clause
+🐍 The minimum Python version required to use the project (>= 3.8).
+   3.11
+🧱 Include SDSS Framework dependencies in the project?
+   No
 🐙 The GitHub organization or user where the repository will be hosted. sdss
 👤 The GitHub username of the project maintainer.